One Boston Resilience Project

 The City of Boston issued a call in 2018 for qualified consultants to carry out a public engagement process that seeks input on the development of a citywide memorial.
 Archipelago Strategies Group, a Boston-based marketing consultancy that specializes in engaging diverse audiences, was selected.

-As part of the community engagement process, a community survey and a series of upcoming listening sessions will take place over the course of four months.
-The feedback we get during this process will inform a call-to-artists for the creation of a commemorative artwork.
-The first listening sessions are scheduled to begin in September of 2019.
+As part of the community engagement process, a community survey and a series of upcoming listening sessions took place over the course of several months.
+The feedback we received during this process will inform a call-to-artists for the creation of a commemorative artwork.

-We invite you to fill out this survey to share your thoughts and ideas for the memorial.
+We invited the public to share their thoughts and ideas for the memorial through the survey.
 We aim to ensure that the memorial project will be artistically strong, and align with the needs and desires of the people of Boston.

 This process follows city-led commemorations including the recent dedication of Martin’s Park and the completion of the Boylston Street Markers.